one23four56/backup-google-chat/notices/doc-users-decentralized.md

 4/9/2022

 The users JSON has been decentralized as part of refactors.
-This means that is has been deleted and added to .gitignore
+This means that it has been deleted and added to .gitignore

 ## Changes